Barilla (company): Overview

-The Barilla family has been at the helm of the company for 145 years.
-Barilla Group controls Barilla (multinational pasta maker), Mulino Bianco, Gran Cereale, Pan di Stelle, Pavesi, Voiello, First and Academia Barilla (Italy), Harrys (France), Wasabröd (Sweden), Catelli (Canada), MISKO (Greece), Pasta Evangelists (United Kingdom), Filiz Makarna (Turkey), Yemina and Vesta (Mexico) trademarks.
+The Barilla family has been at the helm of the company, since its foundation in 1877.
+Barilla Group controls Barilla (multinational pasta and sauces maker), Mulino Bianco, GranCereale, Pan di Stelle, Pavesi, Voiello, First (Italy), Harrys (France), Wasabröd (Sweden), Catelli (Canada), MISKO (Greece), Pasta Evangelists (United Kingdom), Filiz Makarna (Turkey), Back To Nature (United States), Yemina (Mexico) trademarks.

-The group produces many kinds of pasta, and is the world's leading pasta maker with 24.5% of the Italian market.
+The group produces many types of pasta, and is the world's leading pasta maker with 24.5% of the Italian market.
 It produces pasta in over 160 shapes and sizes.
 Barilla brand pasta is sold in numerous restaurants worldwide, such as those belonging to the Pastamania chain.
-It is also the leading seller of bakery products in Italy.
+It is also the leading seller of bakery products in Italy and ready-made sauces in Europe.
 Through its acquisition of the Swedish company Wasa, it is the world's leading producer of flatbread (a Scandinavian staple), selling 60,000 tons annually.

-Barilla Group has 30 production sites, 15 in Italy and 15 in the rest of the world: production plants are located in Italy and in Greece, France, Germany, Norway, Russia, Sweden, Turkey, the United States (in Ames, Iowa and Avon, New York), Mexico and Canada.
-The company also operates mills in Italy, Greece, Sweden, Turkey, US and Canada.
-While its central office is in Parma, it has corporate offices in several other countries as well, such as Austria, Belgium, France, Germany, Greece, the Netherlands, Poland, Russia, Slovenia, Sweden, Switzerland, Turkey, the US, Mexico, Brazil, Australia, and Japan.
+Barilla Group has 30 production sites, 15 in Italy and 15 in the rest of the world: production plants are located in Italy and in Greece, France, Germany, Russia, Sweden, Turkey, the United States (in Ames, Iowa and Avon, New York), Mexico and Canada.
+The company also operates mills in Italy, Greece, Sweden, Turkey, the United States and Canada.
+While its central office is in Parma, it has corporate offices in several other countries as well, such as Austria, Belgium, France, Germany, Greece, the Netherlands, Poland, Russia, Slovenia, Sweden, Switzerland, Turkey, the US, Mexico, Brazil, Australia and Japan.
 Barilla is distributed in the UK by Euro Food Brands Ltd. Barilla's Italian production facilities are located in Parma, Foggia, Marcianise, Castiglione delle Stiviere, Cremona, Melfi, Rubbiano, Novara, Muggia and Ascoli Piceno.
 Its plant in Greece (near Thiva) is the third largest in Europe.
 The plant where the pasta was made is noted on the packaging by a code letter, whereas products made in Italy are explicitly labeled as such.
-The wheat used to make the final product is purchased from around the world.

-In 2021, the company had a turnover of €3.936 billion, with a net profit of 229 million euros.
-In 2020, turnover was €3.890 billion (with an increase of 7% compared to the previous year), while net profit reached €351 million (+55% on 2019).
+In 2024, the company had a turnover of €4.883 billion, with a net profit of 142 million euros.

+In 2025, for the second year in a row, Barilla was ranked as the first food company in the 2025 Global RepTrak® 100 rankings for its reputation.